 4. Ikaho, Gunma Prefecture

-Tucked away in the mountains of Gunma is Ikaho, an onsen town with a more than 400-year-old traditions.
-It offers fun fruit picking in addition to traditional fall activities like hiking, camping and fishing.
+Tucked away in the mountains of Gunma is Ikaho, an onsen town with a more than 400-year-old tradition.
+It offers fun fruit picking in addition to fall activities like hiking, camping and fishing.
 Check out the view of fall foliage at Ikaho Shrine, located at the top of the Ikaho’s famed stone stairway of 365 steps.
-You can also take a ride on the Ikaho ropeway for a view of fall colors from the mountain top or stroll across the scenic Kajika Bridge, as well.
+You can also take a ride on the Ikaho ropeway for a view of fall colors from the mountain top or stroll across the scenic Kajika Bridge.
 For more about the area: Ikaho.

 5. Nikko, Tochigi Prefecture

 The home of the elaborately decorated Toshogu “Three Wise Monkeys” Shrine, Nikko is also a showcase of some of the more popular displays of fall foliage in Japan.
 The Oku Nikko region of Lake Chuzenji and Yumoto Onsen attracts large crowds — especially during weekends of peak fall foliage.
 With convenient access from Tobu Asakusa station, Nikko makes an attractive day trip for those in Tokyo seeking to truly experience fall in Japan.
-More on this vibrant autumn spot: Nikko.
+Read more on the vibrant autumn spot of Nikko.

 6. Chichibu, Saitama Prefecture